threefoldtech/tfgrid-sdk-ts/packages/playground/public/info/peertube.md

 title: Peertube
 ---

 Peertube aspires to be a decentralized and free/libre alternative to video broadcasting services.
+For more details, check [Peertube documentation](https://manual.grid.tf/weblets/weblets_peertube.html).